Training a New Dog

 Let the Kids Do Maintenance Training

 Teaching your new dog the basics can be tough and takes plenty of time.
 Kids likely won’t have the patience to do the groundwork.
-However, in order for your dog to stay sharp, he will need regular training to remind him of his commands.
-This is where kids can come into play.
+However, for your dog to stay sharp, he will need regular training to remind him of his commands; this is where kids can come into play.
 Once your dog knows things such as “sit,” “shake,” and “lie down,” you can have your kids run through short sessions to maintain your dog’s knowledge of these words.

 Tell Each Child to Pick a Party Trick